-Get involved with The Nature Conservancy and make a difference to Wisconsin’s lands and waters!
+Thank you for your interest in volunteering with The Nature Conservancy and making a difference for Wisconsin’s lands and waters.
 We host volunteer events on our nature preserves year-round.
-Help control invasive species, plant trees and restore forests, maintain trails, and more!
+Help control invasive species, plant trees and restore forests, maintain trails, and more.

 Opportunities Across the State

 At our Baraboo Hills preserves northwest of Madison in Sauk County, work days are held on the first Saturday of every month, along with most Wednesdays.
 Contact Sherren Clark (email@example.com or 608-225-2974) to join the email list for Baraboo volunteer work parties.